 If businesses are not based in the EU, they will generally need to appoint an EU-established intermediary to fulfil their VAT obligations under IOSS.
 The IOSS registration is valid for all distance sales of imported goods to buyers in the EU.

 For further guidance on IOSS provided by the European Commission and HMRC on EU VAT see the links below:

 If you have been running an online business for many years and selling goods EU wide, you are probably very familiar with the concept of ‘distance selling thresholds.

-VAT registered businesses are required to keep records of all sales made over a calendar year to non-taxable individuals based in the EU, ensuring they are aware of when they might breach the distance selling threshold.
+VAT registered businesses must keep records of all sales made over a calendar year to non-taxable individuals based in the EU, ensuring they are aware of when they might breach the distance selling threshold.
 Once the threshold is breached, the supplier must register and account for VAT on all future sales of goods in the country’s authorities.
-Businesses may consider voluntarily registering and account for VAT in another EU member state if they wish to before they exceed the distance selling threshold.
+Businesses may consider voluntarily registering and accounting for VAT in another EU member state if they wish to before they exceed the distance selling threshold.

 EU distance selling thresholds up to June 2021: